mac-theobio/McMasterPandemic/README.md

 ### Documentation

-The documentation is a little bit scattered right now, working on cleaning it up.
+The [documentation](https://bbolker.github.io/McMasterPandemic) is a little bit scattered right now, working on cleaning it up and making it easily accessible.

 In addition to the standard short descriptions of the functions (`help(package="McMasterPandemic")`), stuff can be found:

 * in the vignettes (look at the source code in the [vignettes] directory or `vignette(<title>, package="McMasterPandemic")`)
     * `getting_started`